pbv-public/firestore-orm/README.md

 })
 ```

-To allow reading the same row more than once, a `cacheModels` option can be
+To allow reading the same doc more than once, a `cacheModels` option can be
 toggled on.
-In this mode, when a row is first read, it is cached by the
+In this mode, when a doc is first read, it is cached by the
 transaction, and the transaction will return the cached model for any
 subsequent reads.
 ```javascript